notahat/machinist/README.markdown

 Calling `Comment.make` will construct a Comment and its associated Post, and save both.

-If you want to override the value for post when constructing the comment, you can:
+If you want to override the value for post when constructing the comment, you can do this:

     post = Post.make(:title => "A particular title)
     comment = Comment.make(:post => post)